Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 Watermelon – increases nitric oxide levels due its l-citrulline content.

-Oranges – great for vitamin C, and may detoxify elevated estrogen levels.
+Oranges – may detoxify elevated estrogen levels.

-Red grapes – contain resveratrol, a popular supplement which increases your body’s natural antioxidant creation.
+Red grapes – contain resveratrol, a popular supplement which stimulates your body’s natural antioxidant creation.

 Unfortunately, if you’re diehard melon fan, neither cantaloupe nor honeydew have any such standout powers.
 An extensive trawling of all available studies reveals nothing.

-That’s a decent study, but it’s only one study.
-Apples, oranges, and strawberries have fistfuls of superb inflammation studies to their name.
+That’s a decent result, but it’s only one study.
+Apples, oranges, and strawberries have fistfuls of superb anti-inflammatory studies to their name.
 Furthermore, the first part was on cells (in vitro), not on living humans with all their bodily complexity.
-Part 2 was on mice which, while decent test subjects, are obviously not identical to humans.
+Part 2 was on mice, which are obviously not identical to humans.
+Mice studies are very useful, but mainly when they’re combined with rat and human studies elsewhere, because then they’re merely solidifying an existing theory.

 Vital reading: the top 6 vitamins and minerals for radiant and clear skin